Sheila Dixon: 2020 Mayoral election

 On December 14, 2019, Dixon announced she was running for mayor of Baltimore in the 2020 election.
 After the first campaign finance reporting date in mid January of 2020, Dixon's campaign reported that it had raised roughly $100,000.
 Incumbent Mayor Jack Young, also running for mayor, had $960,000 cash on hand during the same reporting period.
-In the June 2, 2020, Democratic primary, she narrowly lost to Brandon Scott.
+In the June 2, 2020 Democratic primary, she narrowly lost to Brandon Scott.

+2024 Mayoral election

+In September 2023, Dixon announced that she would again run for mayor of Baltimore, setting up a rematch of the 2020 Democratic primary contest between Dixon and the now-incumbent mayor Brandon Scott.
+On May 14, 2024 she again lost the democratic primary to Mayor Scott.

 Personal life

-Twice-divorced, Dixon raised her two children, Jasmine and Joshua, as a single mom.
+Twice divorced, Dixon raised her two children, Jasmine and Joshua, as a single mom.

-She is the aunt of professional basketball player Juan Dixon, who led the University of Maryland to the 2002 NCAA championship, and Jermaine Dixon, who played guard for the University of Pittsburgh Men's Basketball Team.
+She is the aunt of professional basketball player Juan Dixon, who led the University of Maryland to the 2002 NCAA championship, and Jermaine Dixon, who played guard for the University of Pittsburgh men's basketball team.

 An active member of Bethel A.M.E.
 Church and former church trustee, Dixon continues to serve as a member of the Stewardess Board.
 She serves on other boards, including the Institute of Human Virology, the Transplant Resource Center, the Urban Health Initiative, the Baltimore Public Markets Corporation, the Living Classrooms Foundation, and the Walters Art Museum.